Large Language Models for Software Engineering: A Systematic Literature Review: Introduction

-Section~\ref{sec:approach} presents our research questions (RQs) and elaborates on our systematic literature review (SLR) methodology.
-The succeeding Sections~\ref{sec:rq1}\textasciitilde\ref{sec:rq4} are devoted to answering each of these RQs individually.
-Section~\ref{Sec:limitations} discloses the limitations of our study.
+Section~\ref{sec:approach} presents our research questions (RQs) and elaborates on our SLR methodology.
+The succeeding Sections~\ref{sec:rq1} to \ref{sec:rq4} are devoted to answering each of these RQs individually.
+Section~\ref{Sec:limitations} discloses the potential threats to the validity of our study.
 Section~\ref{sec:Discussion} discusses the challenges yet to be overcome when employing LLMs to solve SE tasks and highlights promising opportunities and directions for future research.
 Section~\ref{sec:Conclusion} concludes the whole paper.